m12t/blindr/docs/notes.md

 hardware:
-- microcontroller (Raspberry Pi Pico)
+- ✅ microcontroller (Raspberry Pi Pico)
-- stepper motor (TBD)
+- ✅ stepper motor (STP-42D201-37; see `/stepper.md`)
-- stepper motor driver (trinamic TMC2130)
+- stepper motor driver (trinamic TMC2130 or 2209)
 	- form factor: module
 	- chip: TMC2130
 	- the TMC2130 permits 256 for virtually silent operation
 	- stall detection for sensorless position finding (open and close limits on the blinds)
+	- this requires a decoupling capacitor (100 uF) to the motor power supply
+	- must be able to supply 1.7A peak for the stepper
 - GPS module (for getting position data AND time data)
 	- this eliminates the need for an RTC module because GPS provides time data
 	- this also allows this code to be used by anyone on Earth as-is
 	- Intuitively, blinds go on windows which look outside, so signal strength should be strong
 - 3 position momentary toggle switch for manually controlling the blinds
-- 5V power supply (used by Pico and stepper motor)
+- 5V power supply (used by Pico)
+- stepper power supply
 - 3D printed housing for the unit

-for articulating the blind position, use revolutions at first.
-8 turns goes from shut with slats up to shut with slats down.
-4.5 turns _up_ from down gets to middle, 4 turns _down_ from top gets to middle.
-Other options are something like a mems gyro + accelerometer like the MPU-6050 mounted on one of the blinds to gauge angle for more precise control.

 GPS Module requirements:
 - cost effective
 	- high precision is not needed
 - low power consumption
-	- low update rate is acceptible since the Pico has an onboard RTC that can be trusted in between updates.
+	- low update rate is acceptible since the Pico has an onboard RTC that can be trusted in between updates
+	- best if it can be shut down and turned on as needed by the pico.
+Is it as simple as powering it off the pico and pulling the GPS module to ground?